Yuri Rytkheu: Plot

-The story opens in early September of 1910.
+The story opens in early September 1910.
 The novel’s protagonist, John MacLennan, is a Canadian sailor who is left stranded in Enmyn, in northeastern Siberia, and taken in by the Chukchi.
 He tries to free his ship from the ice field trapping them by setting dynamite to it, and loses most of his fingers in the process.
 Orvo, and two other local Chukchi men, take him by sledge to Anadyr’, but they do not make it there.
 Instead, the men call for a shaman, Kelena, who has to cut off John’s hands to save him.

 John’s ship leaves without him.
 He moves in with Toko, one of the Chukchi men who saved him.
 Wearing various attachments on his stumps, John learns to shoot and write again.
 Toko, Orvo, and the others grow fond of him—they call him “Sson,” which means “dream” in Chukchi.
 John, in turn, loses his hatred and fear of the Chukchi.
 John begins to think of remaining with his Chukchi friends in Enmyn permanently.
 He worries that they will be vulnerable to the white people who seek access to Chukchi territory.
 He is also increasingly attracted to Pyl’mau, Toko’s wife.
 Meanwhile, he learns how to write better and to hunt after the Chukchi fashion.
 While out on one of these trips, Toko falls through ice into the sea.
 While struggling to carry him back, John accidentally shoots and kills his friend.

 Following Chukchi tradition, and his own desire and sense of obligation, John marries Pyl’mau and adopts Toko’s child with her, Yako.
 He comes to know another white man, Mr. Carpenter, who lives in the Aivanalin settlement.
 John starts to assimilate into the community.
 He finds a beached whale carcass, which is a boon for the village.
 Along with Orvo and Armor’, John decides to buy a whaleboat for the village by selling the whale’s bones.
 John and Pyl’mau have a daughter, to whom they give a Canadian name and a Chukchi name: Tynevirineu-Mary.
 When John goes on a trip to Nome to obtain the whaleboat and a motor, Armol’ propositions Pyl’mau, threatening that John might abandon her.
 But John returns, and brings a gramophone back from Nome, as well.